-The mouth-watering artwork by Daniel Hugo paired with Jayson Geland’s elegant, rhythmic prose made for an engrossing read and it surprised few to see the book featured at the 2014 San Diego Comic Con, a some short months after its successful debut at Free Comic Book Day.
+The mouth-watering artwork by Daniel Hugo paired with Jason Geland’s elegant, rhythmic prose made for an engrossing read and it surprised few to see the book featured at the 2014 San Diego Comic Con, a some short months after its successful debut at Free Comic Book Day.
 The story has recently made it onto the famed pages of the one and only “Heavy Metal Magazine”.
-Our last interview with him was centered on his book and what readers could expect from it.
-This one, however, is all about the inner-workings of the creative force known as Jayson Jupiter (Jayson Geland).
+Our last interview with him was centred on his book and what readers could expect from it.
+This one, however, is all about the inner workings of the creative force known as Jayson Jupiter (Jason Geland).

 1) What got you into the world of comics and comic writing?